Janhutter/BSARec/README.md

     Implementation of BSARec with skip-connection
 - `src/model/bsarec_wavelet.py`

-    Implementation of BSARec where Fourier transform is replaced with the Wavelet transform
+    Implementation of BSARec where the Fourier transform is replaced with the Wavelet transform

 Our code to introduce padding to models is universal, and can be found in `src/dataset.py`.